Henry IV, Burgrave of Plauen: Life

 Henry IV was a member of the elder line of the House of Plauen.
 He was the son of Burgrave Henry III of Plauen († 1519) from his second marriage to Barbara of Anhalt-Köthen (1487-1532/33).

 Youth

 After the death of his father, Henry grew up first under the care of his mother, and, after her remarriage in 1521, under the supervision of a guardian specially appointed by his mother: Zdenko Leo Rosenthal, the High Burgrave to the crown of Bohemia, on Hartenštejn Castle.
-According to his father's testament of 27 February 1515 Hartenštejn wasonly for him and could not be regarded as part of the dowry of a possible remarriage of his mother.
+According to his father's testament of 27 February 1515 Hartenštejn was only for him and could not be regarded as part of the dowry of a possible remarriage of his mother.
 In June 1528 his mother, Barbara divorced from John the Younger of Kolovrat to Mašťov and called herself Burgravine of Meissen again.
 She left her estate Krásný Dvůr in Mašťov and went first to Toužim and later, in August 1529, back to her Wittum Štědrá Castle.
 Henry asked to join him in Hartenštejn, but she refused.